kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/spark/README.md

         spark = SparkSession.builder.getOrCreate()
         spark.streams.awaitAnyTermination()
 ```
-To make the application work with kafka format, respective spark configuration need to be added in ``conf/base/spark.yml``.
+To make the application work with Kafka format, the respective spark configuration needs to be added to``conf/base/spark.yml``.

 #### Example spark.yml: